3 Common Blue Heeler Behaviour Problems (And How To Fix Them)

 Where Do Blue Heelers Come From?

-Blue Heelers (Australian Cattle Dogs) were developed in 1800s Australia.
-Breeders crossed British herding dogs (Smithfields) with Dingoes to create a dog capable of handling extreme heat and long distances whilst driving cattle across the outback.
+Blue Heelers were developed in 1800s Australia.
+Breeders crossed British herding dogs with Dingoes to create a dog that could handle extreme heat.
+Later, they added Dalmatians, Kelpies, and Bull Terriers to refine the breed.

 What were they bred to do?